ssj71/OSC2MIDI/README.md

 will be used first, followed by maps in /etc/osc2midi/ and finally in the default install location of /usr/local/share/osc2midi.

-If you want to try a different mapping just run with the `-m` argument.
-I.e.
+If you want to try a different mapping just run with the `-m` argument, i.e.

     osc2midi -m gameOfLife